 For The Production Company he has co-directed and choreographed The Producers and Anything Goes and choreographed Jerry’s Girls, La Cage Aux Folles, The Pirates of Penzance, Gypsy, The Boy from Oz, Carousel, Mame and The Boy Friend.
 He co-choreographed The Music Man and Bye Bye Birdie.

-Cabaret shows include Doris Day-So Much More Than The Girl Next Door, ‘Tegrity, Newley Discovered, Todd McKenney-Songs and Stories of Peter Allen and Cry Me A River-The World of Julie London.
+Other live and cabaret shows include Doris Day-So Much More Than The Girl Next Door, ‘Tegrity, Newley Discovered, Todd McKenney-Songs and Stories of Peter Allen and Cry Me A River-The World of Julie London.